hraberg/shen.clj/README.markdown

 As can be seen `λ` stands in for `/.` in Shen to avoid Clojure reader macros.
 `@p`, `@s` and `@v` are converted from Clojure deref to their Shen symbols.
+Characters, like \;, will also be converted to symbols.

 See [`shen.test`](https://github.com/hraberg/shen.clj/blob/master/test/shen/test.clj) for more examples.